-What I am also saying is that fitting hearing aids is partially a partially a matter of matching the characteristics of the hearing aid to the characteristics of your hearing.
-But it is not all about the data and our tests are imperfect; how the hearing aids sound to you is important.
+What I am also saying is that fitting hearing aids is partially a matter of matching the characteristics of the hearing aid to the characteristics of your hearing on a scientific basis.
+However, our tests are imperfect and how the hearing aids sound to you is important and worth considering.